 In order to answer this question, we must start from an awareness of the fact that the decade 2010 to 2020 closed as the hottest decade ever recordedThe rise in temperatures - 1.25 degrees centigrade more since the century of industrialisationone - brings with it a series of consequences concerning the melting glaciersrising water levels, increased concentrationone of Co2 in the air we breathe.

 Scientists estimate that within the next thirty years, glaciers below 3500 metres will disappear completely.
-This is a very serious loss, as glaciers are reservoirs of water that provide millions of persone with access to this precious resource.
+This is a very serious loss as glaciers are reservoirs of water that provide millions of persone with access to this precious resource.

-While on the one hand, politicians take steps to protect the planet and its inhabitants, on the other hand, citizens of the world are called upon to do their partone emissions from their activities.
-The turnaround that Guterres is talking about is a turnaround that also concerns the development modelenvironmental sustainability thinking goes hand in hand with environmental sustainability thinking. sustainability of development.
+While on the one hand, politicians take steps to protect the planet and its inhabitants, on the other hand, citizens of the world are called upon to do their partby adopting behaviour aimed at reducing the emissions related to their activities.
+The turnaround that Guterres is talking about also concerns the development modelThe thought of environmental sustainability goes hand in hand with the thought of the sustainability of development.

 If you are interested in getting to know Plados Telma products, download catalogue.